kusumsgit/Linux/linuxcommands.md

   #### After making a directory to create a file you can either use touch command or nano or vm

-  vm editor: vm <filename> then press i to enter insert mode and :wq to save and exit and :q! to exit without saving your content.
+  vm editor: vm <filename> then press i to enter insert mode and :wq to save and exit and :q! to exit without saving your content. nano <filename> then ctrl x and write y and enter to exit out from nano.